Instantaneous tunneling of relativistic massive spin-0 particles

-There is still no consensus on the quantization of the non-relativistic classical TOA for the interacting case $V(q)\neq0$ because it can be complex and/or multiple-valued.
+which is obtained by inverting the Hamiltonian of special relativity $H(q,p) = \sqrt{p^2c^2+\mu^2c^4} + V(q)$, wherein, $x$ is the arrival point, $\mu$ is the rest mass, and $\text{sgn}(z)$ is the signum function.
+Now, in non-relativistic quantum mechanics, there is still no consensus on the quantization classical TOA for the interacting case $V(q)\neq0$ because it can be complex and/or multiple-valued.
 However, it has been argued that it is only meaningful to quantize the first TOA, and that the TOA of a quantum particle is always real-valued because it can tunnel through the classically forbidden region \cite{galapon2018quantizations}.
-We use the same arguments to justify the quantization of relativistic TOA-operators in the interacting case. \begin{widetext} The CRTOA is obtained by inverting the Hamiltonian of special relativity $H(q,p) = \sqrt{p^2c^2+\mu^2c^4} + V(q)$, i.e.
+We shall use use the same arguments to justify the quantization of Eq. \eqref{eq:classreltoa}.

-where, $x$ is the arrival point, $\mu$ is the rest mass, and $\text{sgn}(z)$ is the signum function.
-The classical expression is then quantized in position representation using a modified Weyl-ordering rule.
-The entire procedure is detailed in the Supplementary Material using the methods of Refs. \cite{galapon2018quantizations,galapon2016cauchy,*bender1988polynomials,tica2019finite}.
-For arrival at the origin $x=0$, the TOA-operator becomes an integral operator
+The classical expression Eq. \eqref{eq:classreltoa} is quantized in position representation using a modified Weyl-ordering rule \cite{galapon2018quantizations,bender1988polynomials,galapon2016cauchy,tica2019finite}.
+We first recast the classical expression Eq. \eqref{eq:classreltoa} into a form amenable to quantization by expanding around the free TOA